JuergenGutsch/blog/_source/_posts/2021-07-12-aspnetcore6-hot-reload.md

 code .
 ~~~

-This commands create an MVC app, change into the project folder and open VSCode.
+These commands create an MVC app, change into the project folder, and open VSCode.

 `dotnet run` will not start the application with Hot Reload enabled, but `dotnet watch` does.

-Run the command `dotnet watch` and see what happens, if you changes some C#, HTML, or CSS files.
+Run the command `dotnet watch` and see what happens, if you change some C#, HTML, or CSS files.
 It immediately updates the browser and shows you the results.
 You can see what's happening in the console as well.

 ![image-20210705173955666](C:\Users\webma\AppData\Roaming\Typora\typora-user-images\image-20210705173955666.png)